 Once you have built your executable you can write a script like the following which will allow it to run on the ARCHER2 compute nodes.
 This example would run a pure MPI MITgcm simulation over 2 nodes of 128 cores each for up to one hour.

-#!/bin/bash # Slurm job options (job-name, compute nodes, job time) #SBATCH --job-name=MITgcm-simulation #SBATCH --time=1:0:0 #SBATCH --nodes=2 #SBATCH --tasks-per-node=128 #SBATCH --cpus-per-task=1 # Replace [budget code] below with your project code (e.g. t01) #SBATCH --account=[budget code] #SBATCH --partition=standard #SBATCH --qos=standard # Set the number of threads to 1 # This prevents any threaded system libraries from automatically # using threading. export OMP_NUM_THREADS=1 # Launch the parallel job # Using 256 MPI processes and 128 MPI processes per node # srun picks up the distribution from the sbatch options srun --distribution=block:block --hint=nomultithread ./mitgcmuv
+#!/bin/bash # Slurm job options (job-name, compute nodes, job time) #SBATCH --job-name=MITgcm-simulation #SBATCH --time=1:0:0 #SBATCH --nodes=2 #SBATCH --ntasks-per-node=128 #SBATCH --cpus-per-task=1 # Replace [budget code] below with your project code (e.g. t01) #SBATCH --account=[budget code] #SBATCH --partition=standard #SBATCH --qos=standard # Set the number of threads to 1 # This prevents any threaded system libraries from automatically # using threading. export OMP_NUM_THREADS=1 # Ensure the cpus-per-task option is propagated to srun commands export SRUN_CPUS_PER_TASK=$SLURM_CPUS_PER_TASK # Launch the parallel job # Using 256 MPI processes and 128 MPI processes per node # srun picks up the distribution from the sbatch options srun --distribution=block:block --hint=nomultithread ./mitgcmuv

 Hybrid OpenMP & MPI